jll123567/betterArrows/README.md

 into cmd with administrative permissions.

 ## Todo
-make system tray component or background component to avoid users closing it accidentally.
+Make system tray component or background component to avoid users closing it accidentally.